dlerps/api-awitchboard/README.md

 # api-switchboard
-A RESTful API which can receive calls and redirects them to another REST API.
+A RESTful API which can receive calls and redirects them like a proxy to other REST APIs.
 Great for unlisted and incompatible IFTTT services or anything else you can come up with.

 # Classes